 (1) high-capacity, facilitated transport using the GLUT2 transporter that absorbs fructose in the presence of glucose, and (2) low-capacity facultative transport that occurs via GLUT5.
 This latter pathway is downregulated in some individuals, giving rise to the potential for malabsorption of fructose.
 As such, fructose can still be ingested and absorbed in these individuals as long as glucose is present to prompt the GLUT2 pathway of absorption

-– It looks as though there have been 15 studies on how FODMAPS relate to IBS.
+– It looks as though there have been numerous studies on how FODMAPS relate to IBS.
 Is that right?

 There are more studies coming out across the world all the time which is encouraging.
-A recent systematic review and meta-analysis study identified 6 RCTs and 16 non-randomized interventions on the low FODMAP dietary treatment.
+Between 2018 and 2018 5 systematic review and meta-analysis were completed which can read here.
+The first of these studies identified 6 RCTs and 16 non-randomized interventions on the low FODMAP dietary treatment.
 The highlights from that study you can read in the abstract here.
 One of the best review of both the efficacy and mechanisms of the low FODMAP diet is by the FODMAP research team at King’s College London and can be read here.

 – Any idea why some people and not others have this issue with FODMAPS?